OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/upgrade-with-a-new-3.0-server-instance.md

 ### 5. Verify connectivity between the 3.x server and 3.x Tentacles

 When the Hydra task runs on a Tentacle machine, it should no longer be able to communicate with the Octopus 2.6 server.
-You can verify this by navigating to the Environments page and clicking **Check Health**.
+You can verify this by navigating to the Environments page and clickingÂ **Check Health**.

 ![](/docs/images/3048132/3278012.png)